aravindh96/Gift-Wrapping-Algorithm/README.md

 3) Select 'Reset' button to restart the algorithm.,

 ## Implementation
 I used the d3.js library for drawing shapes.
-I modified the implementation of Kirkpatricks algorithm.
-To girt wrapping from this repository: https://github.com/rkaneriya/point-location
+I modified the implementation of Kirkpatricks algorithm to gift wrapping from this repository: https://github.com/rkaneriya/point-location